William Forsythe

 The Choreographer Who Opened a New Horizon of Performing Arts by Radically Renewing Methodologies and Aesthetics of Ballet and Dance

 Forsythe, born in 1949 in Long Island, New York, studied ballet at Jacksonville University in Florida and subsequently worked with the Joffrey Ballet in New York.
 He then joined the Stuttgart Ballet in Germany in 1973.
 While performing as a dancer there, Forsythe created his first professional choreographic work, Urlicht, in 1976.
-In 1984, he became director of the Ballet Frankfurt and gained international fame by releasing a series of major choreographic works, including those commissioned by top ballet companies, such as the Paris Opera Ballet.
-After the Ballet Frankfurt was closed in 2004, he led The Forsythe Company from 2005 to 2015.
+During his 20-year tenure as director of the Ballet Frankfurt, beginning in 1984, Forsythe created an extensive repertoire of genre-defying choreographic works that permanently altered the landscape of ballet.
+While encouraging ballet dancers to attenuate the academic physicality of their training, he also invited a layering of self-determined, flexible timings within the dense counterpoint of his choreographic structures, offering a wide distribution of autonomous decision-making processes.
+This reconfiguration of the historical social contract between ballet dancer and choreographer was registered throughout the field.
+In 2004, he founded a new ensemble, The Forsythe Company, where through 2015, he continued to pursue the potentiality of the art form.
 Forsythe, now based in Germany and the United States, has been active in creating ballet, dance, and installations worldwide.

 Profile